 One of the biggest mistakes that leaders make is thinking innovation is all about inventing new, shiny, cool products.
 It’s not.
 Innovation, and the creation of a culture of innovation, is a leadership process that is based on skills that enable employees to come up with new ideas of executing the business strategy no matter which strategy it is.
 Low price play innovation is all about finding innovative new ways of driving costs out of the system.
 Custom-centric innovation is all about finding new ways to deliver customized, specific solutions to customers.
 Product leadership innovation is all about listening to the voice of the customer and creating new products that solve their problems in unique and affordable ways.

-The Experience: becomes the laboratories for exploring and discovering ways of creating a culture of innovation.
+The Experience: becomes the laboratory for exploring and discovering ways of creating a culture of innovation.
 Some of the more advanced simulations can integrate artificial intelligence role plays and other tools to develop the leadership skills needed to execute the culture of innovation.